ArtiPedia/blog-v3/_posts/2017-04-28-make-living.md

 published: false
 ---

+Few decades ago, making a living was not that big of a thing.

 Many websites these days may deceive you into beleive that making money online is really easy.
 But the fact is that they either got lucky or they are not telling the whole truth.

 I used to work as a software engineer for a multinational company.
 It was all good until I realized that it is a monotonous life without any interesting thing to learn that might help me in the future.